 Nevertheless, the arguments which modern historians make when casting doubt upon the historicity of Mulan’s story are weighty.
 The historical documents which insist that Mulan was a real person propose contradictory accounts of her life.
-Each historian proposes a different set of details about her family, the time in which she lived, and the enemy against whom she fought.
-Because no one historical account has emerged as the authoritative record of her life, the majority of modern historians have decided to reject all of these so-called historical documents and conclude that Mulan’s story has no true historical basis.
+Each historian offers a different set of details about her family, the time in which she lived, and the enemy against whom she fought.
+Because no one historical account has emerged as the authoritative record of her life, the majority of modern historians have decided to reject all of these so-called historical documents and conclude that the authenticity of Mulan’s story cannot be verified.